mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 Note: We have used two symbols for phasing and mode results which can be replaced as:

-v0byv &rarr; v0/v and
+`v0byv &rarr; v0/v` and `ebyei &rarr; et/ei`

-ebyei &rarr; et/ei

-where, et is the time eccentricity and ei is some initial eccentricity defined in Ref.
+where, et is the time eccentricity and ei is some initial eccentricity defined in hereditary integrals of Ref.
 [Ebersold et al](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.100.084043]).